 After having paid the expenses of mining the minerals out, if value of the minerals exceeds 70 grams of gold, then Khums have to be paid on the remaining amount.

 the will

-Precious Stones Obtained From Sea By Diving: It is Ihtiyaat e Wajib to pay Khums on such valuables even if it is small amount.
+Precious Stones Obtained From Sea By Diving: It is Ihtiyaat e Wajib to pay Khums on such of a small amount.